DavidAkerlind/Bonz.ai-Project/README.md

 ### 2024-11-23

--   doc
+-   Made HTML for lanign page
--   doc
+-   Styled the nav for fullscreen and startde on the hamburger nav

 ---

 ## Next Steps

-1. test
+1. Style hamburger nav done
-2. test
+2. begin style the rest

 ---